atishraoon/windows-sys-cpp/README.md

 - Run the program as **Administrator** for full functionality.

 ## upcoming update
 - encrypt or decrypt file and folders .
+- not need to create file data.dat file manully.

 ## License
 This project is licensed under the **MIT License**.